Khodor-Hassoun/money-hound/README.md

 <img src="./readme/title2.svg"/>

-> The Well app is a mental health and mindfulness app built on top of the science of positive psychology.
-The Well app is more than just another meditation or journaling app; it encourages you to enhance and reflect on your day with structured, guided activities.
 > Money Hound is an accounting and project management website that helps companies handle their employees, projects and finances
 >
 > There are 3 user types.
 The owner who can add employees, create projects and moniter the companies finances.
 The project manager who can be responsible for multiple projects and are able to add employees to their team.